 – And how will you make sure devices are regularly patched to remove new vulnerabilities?

-It’s an exciting time to work in the IoT industry.
+It’s an exciting time to work in the internet of things startups industry.
 The number of devices available on the market is growing all of the time, giving the general public many different options.

 However, the growth of the market means that you have to make sure your product stands out from the crowd.
 What is your unique selling point, and why is it that customers should buy from you?